PSG eager to start season with trophy against Lille - Gueye

 The French Cup champions are scheduled to battle the Ligue 1 champions in the first game of the season at the Bloomfield Stadium on Sunday.

-After back-to-back Trophee des Champions triumph, Gueye is in the running for his third and he has disclosed the team's determination to stretch their dominance.
+After back-to-back Trophee des Champions triumphs, Gueye is in the running for his third and he has disclosed the team's determination to stretch their dominance in the season-opener.

 Editors' Picks